midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/socialism-stick-a-fork-in-it.md

 ![socialism-stick-a-fork-in-it](/memes/capitalism/socialism-stick-a-fork-in-it.png)

-Socialism Stick A Fork In It
+Socialism stick a fork in it.